software-engineering-2023/Gymaweya/README.md

 - Banker interface

 ## Access
--after visiting website home page and clicking login -user can use admin as username to review admin interface -banker for banker interface
+- after visiting website home page and clicking login
+- user can use admin as username to review admin interface
+- banker for banker interface
--client for client interface
+- client for client interface

 ## Conclusion